Perfect for 8 innings, Rays settle for 4-1 win over Orioles

+After taking over for Ryne Stanek in the third inning Sunday, Yarbrough was poised to be part of the major leagues’ first combined perfect game.

+“I was so locked in, not until I went out there in the eighth to warm up and I heard a kid yell, ‘Don’t blow it,’ did I realize what the situation was,” Yarbrough said.

-BALTIMORE (AP) — The Tampa Bay Rays took a combined perfect game into the ninth inning before Hanser Alberto beat the shift with a leadoff single against Ryan Yarbrough, wrecking history in the making and taking some of the edge off their 4-1 victory over the Baltimore Orioles on Sunday.
+Hanser Alberto beat the shift with a leadoff opposite-field single in the ninth inning, wrecking history in the making and taking some of the edge off Tampa Bay’s 4-1 victory.

-Ryne Stanek pitched the first two innings before Yarbrough took over.
 Mixing a cut fastball with a sinker and a deceptive changeup, Yarbrough was literally unhittable — until the ninth.

+“Man, that would have been cool, but I can’t get upset about the hit against the shift,” Yarbrough said.
+“It has helped me so much in the past.”

-Tampa Bay’s try for the first combo perfect game in the majors came two days after a pair of Los Angeles Angels pitchers teamed up for a no-hitter while wearing the jerseys of late teammate Tyler Skaggs.
+Tampa Bay’s try for the combo perfecto came two days after a pair of Los Angeles Angels pitchers teamed up for a no-hitter while wearing the jerseys of late teammate Tyler Skaggs.

+Though they’ve only got a total of 26 wins between them, Stanek and Yarbrough sure looked like All-Stars on this day.

+“Both of them were really impressive,” Rays manager Kevin Cash said.
+“Stanek was in the zone and established pitches, and Yarbrough came in and picked right up.
+A fun game to be part of.”

-The right-handed hitting Alberto — hitting around .400 against lefties — pushed a grounder to the right side, precisely where the second baseman usually stands.
+The bid for perfection ended when the right-handed hitting Alberto — batting around .400 against lefties — pushed a grounder to the right side , precisely where the second baseman usually stands.

+“Finally, we get it,” Alberto said.
+“We were trying to get the whole game.
+He was pitching really good, a really good performance, pitching in and out.”

 Stevie Wilkerson followed with a single, and an RBI single by Anthony Santander off Oliver Drake enabled Baltimore to break up the shutout.

-Emilio Pagan struck out Trey Mancini for his sixth save, and the Rays followed with an obligatory celebration that could have been far more enthusiastic had the team completed the first combined perfect game in major league history.
+Emilio Pagan struck out Trey Mancini for his sixth save, and the Rays followed with an obligatory celebration that could have been far more enthusiastic had the team completed the perfect game.

+“See if we can do it again next time,” Cash said with a grin.

 The franchise’s only no-hitter was on July 26, 2010, by Matt Garza against Detroit.